alpo22/trivia/README.md

-This is a fun little Simpsons Quote trivia game, inspired by games like [Wordle](https://www.nytimes.com/games/wordle/index.html) or [Framed](www.framed.wtf).
+AnecDOH!tes is a fun little Simpsons Quote trivia game, inspired by games like [Wordle](https://www.nytimes.com/games/wordle/index.html) or [Framed](www.framed.wtf).
 Each day you will see five Simpsons quotes and it is up to you to identify who said which.
 Stats are stored locally.
 Share and compete with friends.
 Play here: [anecDOHtes.com](https://www.anecdohtes.com)

 ## Stack